St Andrew’s Scots Church, Valletta – Malta

 Before the construction of St Andrew’s, Protestant worship services were often held in temporary chapels or private buildings.
 The new church therefore represented a major development in the religious diversity of Malta.

-St Andrew's Scots Church Valletta exterior
+St Andrew's Scots Church Valletta close up of the signage

 Construction of the Church (1857)